AndreBaltazar8/ablac/docs/programmable-builds.md

 `build.ab` to construct its graph dynamically.
 Names and output paths must be unique, paths are project-relative, each evaluation may submit at most 32 nodes, and the complete recursively expanded graph is capped at 64 nodes.
+Publication is graph-transactional across the root, every recursively discovered artifact, ABI/LLVM/object sidecars, and compile-time generated file.
+Before a path is changed, an existing file is atomically renamed into a private bounded journal; a later node failure restores prior files and removes new ones in reverse order.
+A successful graph discards the journal.
+At most 512 distinct output paths may participate, and exceeding that bound fails with `E_BUILD_GRAPH_TRANSACTION` before the unjournaled path is modified.
+A rollback failure is reported separately as `E_BUILD_GRAPH_ROLLBACK`.
 `compilerWriteFile` can stage generated source consumed by a requested node;
 its ordinary `filesystem.write` authorization and output bounds still apply.
 Until build-plan manifests can be restored independently, any module graph